 - 4. Select Quit and select OK to log out from the cluster configuration tool. - 5.
-Type the following command to set the house (site) domain:
+Use the cadmin command, in the following format, to set the house (site) domain:

+'''

 cadmin --set-admin-domain site_domain

+'''

-For site_domain, specify the full name of your house domain.
+For site\domain, specify the full name of your house domain.
 For example, usa.acme.com.

-6. Type the following command to change the subdomain name for the SGI ICE X system:
+6. Use the cadmin command, in the following format, to change the subdomain name for the SGI ICE X system: